-Marbue Marke (who we orignally met along with Anthony) was their winemaker for several years starting in 2007 when he joined Faustini to help with the final blends; he is no longer the winemaker at Faustini.
+Marbue Marke (who we originally met along with Anthony) was their winemaker for several years starting in 2007 when he joined Faustini to help with the final blends; he is no longer the winemaker at Faustini.

 Marbue ultimately studied sensory science at UC Davis.
 He wasn’t able to enjoy beer – found it too bitter and with a super sensitive palate he was better suited to tasting and identifying wine.
 He remembers being able to identify merely 0.1 percent quinine in sensory tastes.
 Now that is someone you want on your winemaking team!